Linda A. Cicero | Stanford News Service

 Enrollment can be tricky to navigate.
 To set yourself up for success each quarter, consider the following:

-Students pursuing the Creative Writing minor can email creative1 or meet with our Peer Advisors to discuss how classes will slot into the minor requirements.
+Students pursuing the Creative Writing minor can contact dhuligan [at] stanford.edu (Danielle), the Academic Operations Specialist, to discuss how classes will slot into the minor requirements.

 • Pay your tuition and fees